 Our choices ensure that pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisation and debates throughout the academic year.
 Pupils are expected to express their own ideas, and articulate and justify answers, arguments and opinions.

-Our pupils are encouraged to develop an appreciation and love of reading.
-They engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction.
+We aim to encourage our pupils to develop an appreciation and love for reading.
+Through our curriculum, we encourage pupils to engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction.
 These texts encompass not only those that celebrate their national identity, but also the diverse voices from across the globe.
-By reading critically, pupils also progressively demonstrate their ability to make comparisons across texts and analyse the writer’s use of language.
+By reading critically, pupils also demonstrate their ability to make comparisons across texts and analyse the writer’s use of language.

-Pupils in Year 5 consolidate and extend the knowledge and skills gained in Year 3 and Year 4 through a range of different themed units (see English Overviews)
+Pupils in Year 5 consolidate and extend the knowledge and skills gained in Year 3 and Year 4 through a range of different themed units (see English Learning Journeys).

 Assessment takes place throughout the year for Reading, Writing, Spelling and Grammar together with Spoken Language.